Participate in Coda’s Testnet

 - Test - testing is valuable for the project’s development, but it is also useful if you plan to run a block producer node on mainnet.
 You can test your setup and the features now on the testnet.

 - Genesis Token Program - by staking on testnet and completing challenges, you’re preparing to become one of Coda’s first block producers upon mainnet launch.
-You’re demonstrating that you have the skills and know-how to operate the Coda Protocol, the main purpose of Genesis.
+You’re demonstrating that you have the skills and know-how to operate the Coda Protocol and are committed to contribute to Coda and it’s community of users, the main purpose of Genesis.

 If you’re as excited about SNARKs as we are, or simply want to be involved in helping realize a truly decentralized financial system, we can’t wait to work with you.
 Join the Discord server where you can meet the team and other testnet users.